Kay13051976/Thailand-guiding-light-second/DEPLOYMENT.md

 # Deployment setup
  - The app was deployed to [HEROKU](https://id.heroku.com/login)
  - The database was deployed to [ElephantSQL](https://www.elephantsql.com/)
-  - The static file was deployed to cloundinary [Cloudinary](https://cloudinary.com/)
+  - The static file and images was deployed to cloundinary [Cloudinary](https://cloudinary.com/)
  - The app can be reached by the [Link to Thailand Guiding Light](https://thailand-guiding-light-2fb0b0e33db8.herokuapp.com/)

 ## Local deployment